 List the Activity lifecycle methods that have been invoked on ActivityOne and on ActivityTwo, in the order they occurred.

-Exercise A: Download the application skeleton project (ActivityLab.zip) and test case project (ActivityLabTest.zip) and then import them into your IDE.
-When importing the ActivityLabTest project, you may see an error message, "Could not set the project description for 'ActivityLabTest' because the project description file (.project) is out of sync with the file system."
-Just click "Ok" and continue.
+Exercise A: Download the application skeleton project and then import it into your IDE.

 Implement steps a through c described below for both ActivityOne (in ActivityOne.java), and for ActivityTwo (in ActivityTwo.java).
 Implement step d for ActivityOne and step e for ActivityTwo.

-Create four counter variables, each one corresponding to a different one of the lifecycle callback methods being monitored - onCreate(), onRestart(), onStart() and onResume().
+Create four non-static counter variables, each one corresponding to a different one of the lifecycle callback methods being monitored - onCreate(), onRestart(), onStart() and onResume().
 Increment these variables when their corresponding lifecycle methods get called.

 Create four TextView variables, each of which will display the value of a different counter variable.
 If you open layout.xml file in the res/layout directory and examine each <textview> element, you will see its id.
-The TextView variables should be accessible in all methods, but they should be initially assigned within onCreate().
+The TextView variables should be accessible in all methods and they should be initially assigned within onCreate().

-Override all the lifecycle callback methods.
-In each of these methods place a call to the Log.i() method, to output a string with the following format: “Entered the XXX method”, where XXX is replaced with the name of the method being invoked.
-For example, “Entered the onCreate() method".
-Update the appropriate invocation counter and call the displayCounts() method to update the user interface.
+Override the four lifecycle callback methods that you'll be monitoring.
+In each of these methods update the appropriate invocation counter and call the displayCounts() method to update the user interface.

 Implement the OnClickListener for the launchActivityTwoButton. (for ActivityOne.java only)